souvikinator/souvikinator/README.md

 - **I share what I learn**: From projects to ideas, I love documenting my journey and helping others along the way.
 - **What I’m working on**: Currently improving notion-to-md and build a community around it.

-If my content resonates with you, share it with your crew it might help them too ;)
+If my content resonates with you, share it with your crew it might help them too.
 You can follow my writeups on: [souvikinator.xyz](https://souvikinator.xyz), [dev.to/@souvikinator](https://dev.to/@souvikinator), [souvikinator.medium.com](https://souvikinator.medium.com)

 Exploring and learning a lot every day.